Understanding Yorkshire’s stunning heather moorland…

 From the middle of August large swathes of Yorkshire turn into a carpet of purple and lilac as the heather moorlands starts to bloom.
 I am lucky enough to live 5 minutes away from Ilkley Moor and once this transition happens I love spending hours up on the wild moors with my dog, walking for miles across this vibrant, colourful landscape.

 You can be excused for taking this for granted, but the landscape is globally important.
-75% of the world's heather is in the British Isles but of that 60% is in Yorkshire.
-So, we have almost half of the world’s heather moorland here in God’s own county.
+75% of the world's contiguous patches of heather dominated moorland (managed for grouse shooting) is in the British Isles but of that 60% is in Yorkshire.
+So, we have almost half of it here in God’s own county.

 Upland heathlands are often found on the tops of the fells in a transition between acid grassland on the slopes and blanket bog on the highest flattest areas where there is deeper peat.